-- 4. The school uses clear criteria and processes for student participation in tiered model to prevent and address behavior problems and early intervention services. - Lincoln Elementary uses a behavior matrix as its tiered model for addressing both positive and negative behavior.
+- 4. The school uses clear criteria and processes for student participation in tiered model to prevent and address behavior problems and early intervention services. - Lincoln Elementary School uses a behavior matrix as its tiered model for addressing both positive and negative behavior. - Classroom teachers, school counselor, and principals all have expectations outlined in the behavior matrix. - The school office follows a tiered process for addressing chronic absenteeism, along with the use of Lincoln's graduation coach who monitors absences and academic progress.